bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 ### Straightforward code as an enabler

-The full Yome widget is a not a trivial application but by using a straightforward approach I was able to create something that works for my friend in a relatively short period of time.
-And, as I said before, the experience was like taking a relatively pleasant stroll.
+straightforward approach I was able to create something that works for

-This is important.
-The sraightforwardness of the code enabled me to just continue to do the next task at hand and in the end provide actual value to my friend.
+just continue to do the next task at hand and in the end provide actual value to my friend.